StylesAW/data_modeling/README.md

 To use this project, you'll need to create an account in Snowflake.
 Once your account is set up, follow the next:

 - **Run the SQL Query**: Execute the query provided in the `query_snowflake.sql` file.
 This query will set up the necessary architecture in Snowflake to store and manage the data extracted from the League of Legends API.
 You can find this file [query_snowflake](https://github.com/StylesAW/data_modeling/blob/main/query_snowflake.sql)

+## Data Quality Check

+To ensure everything is functioning correctly, I will present some queries that I performed to explore the data.
+These queries were designed to investigate the data and provide insights into its quality.
+The queries can be found in the `Analysis/analytical_queries.sql` file or clicking [analytical_queries](Analysis/analytical_queries.sql).